erulabs/naut-los/README.md

 Under the hood, we're automatically generating [Dockerfiles](https://docs.docker.com/engine/reference/builder/), [Kustomization YAML](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/), and [Skaffold](https://skaffold.dev/) configurations.
 If tools like `skaffold` and `kubectl` are not installed, Nautílos will handle that as well!

-Nautílos works best with the following ecosystems:

-- Node.js (including Next.js)
-- Ruby (including Rails)
-- Python (including Jekyll)
-- Static HTML
-- more coming soon!

-Nautílos is written in [Crystal](https://crystal-lang.org/) and has zero depencencies.
-It is the successor to [deploy-node-app](https://github.com/kubesail/deploy-node-app).

 ## Install

 ## Usage